MatteaE/mass_balance_model/README.md

     * In-depth [documentation](/doc)

-    * Common file formats such as GeoTiff, Shapefile, Geopackage, CSV
+    * Common file formats such as GeoTiff, Shapefile, GeoPackage, CSV

     * Graphical tools to easily prepare the input data from different sources